briatte/integritate/README.md

                                              Presedentia Romaniei    524
     Banci la care statul este actionar majoritar sau semnificativ    106

-The script `download.candidates.r` will produce a separate dataset for the [declarations of candidates to the 2012 legislative election](http://declaratii.integritate.eu/home/navigare/alegeri-2012.aspx), which is much quicker to parse than most of the other institutions handled by the main scraper.
+The script `download.candidates.r` will produce a separate dataset for the [declarations of candidates to the 2012 legislative election](http://declaratii.integritate.eu/home/navigare/alegeri-2012.aspx), which are much quicker to parse than almost all other institutions handled by the main scraper.

 All download functions are wrapped in failsafe `try()` functions and will skip existing files to protect data from previous scrapes.
 Scraping the links consistently returned [less than 0.01% errors](https://gist.github.com/briatte/8623901) in our data collection phase of late 2013.